 - Code M41-A

 THIS IS THE SECOND SEMESTER OF A TWO-SEMESTER COURSE.

 This is a special course for children who do not like math, who do not feel confident in their math ability, who find math an alien language, or who just need some extra help before they get it.

-This course is set for the appropriate level of difficulty for children who would be in the fifth grade if they were in a public school.
+This course is set for the appropriate level of difficulty for children in the fifth or sixth grade.
 While the list of topics may seem daunting, the purpose of the course is to ensure in a gentle way that students are able to succeed with algebra.

 Live Classes: Tuesdays, 11:00 a.m.
-Eastern Time, from January 12th to May 11th.
+Eastern Time.
 Students unable to attend a live class will be able to access a recording of the class.